 How to Become a Teacher in Austin

-The Bureau of Labor Statistics (BLS) estimates there are over 29,000 K-12 teachers in the Austin-Round Rock metropolitan area.1 Many of these teachers work in the Austin Independent School District (AISD), the city’s publicly-funded school system.
-You will need at least a bachelor’s degree to earn your teaching certificate from the Texas Education Agency, which is required for public school jobs in Austin.
-For more information about teaching jobs in public, private, and charter schools, continue reading below.
+The Bureau of Labor Statistics (BLS) estimates 29,000 K-12 teachers in the Austin-Round Rock metropolitan area.1 Many of these teachers work in the Austin Independent School District (AISD), the city’s publicly-funded school system and the fifth largest school district in the state.2 You will need to earn your teaching certificate from the Texas Education Agency (TEA) to work as public school teacher in Austin.
+Continue reading for more information about becoming a teacher in Austin.

 Austin School District Steps for Becoming a Teacher

-Hiring for K-12 public schools in Austin is overseen by the Austin Independent School District (AISD) Talent Acquisition and Development Department, which acts as a central hiring portal for area schools.
+Hiring for K-12 public schools in Austin is overseen by the AISD Office of Talent Strategy, which acts as a central hiring portal for area schools.
 The AISD has established the following steps for those interested in teaching jobs in Austin public schools.

 Step 1: Complete the online application.

-The first step is to complete the Austin Independent School District online application and submit it with your transcripts, cover letter, resume, and proof of certification.
+The first step is to complete an AISD online application and submit it with your transcripts, cover letter, resume, and proof of Texas certification.

 Step 2: Attend an interview with a school leader or panel.

-Once your application has been approved in the school district database, principals will be able to review it and contact you to set up an interview if your skills are a match.
-Interviews are organized directly by each school and are typically done in-person.
-Many interviews require you to prepare lesson plans or give a sample lesson to your peers so that they can get a sense of your teaching style.
+Once your application has been approved in the school district database, school administrators can review it and contact you to set up an interview if your skills match an open position.
+You can also apply for open jobs directly on the Vacancy Dashboard.
+Interviews are organized directly by each school and are typically done in person.
+Many interviews require you to prepare lesson plans or give a sample lesson to your peers so that the interviewers can get a sense of your teaching style.

 Step 3: Complete the hiring process.

-If you are offered a position, you will be required to fill out several forms related to payroll and benefits.
-Each school may also have specific instructions for you before you start your first day of work.
+If you are offered a position, you must complete several forms related to payroll and benefits.
+Each school will also have specific instructions before you start your first day of work.

 Contact Information